Graph Neural Networks for the Offline Nanosatellite Task Scheduling Problem: Methodology

 \subsubsection{Warm-starting}

+A straightforward way to aid most commercial-grade solvers is to warm-start them with good candidate solutions.

-Another straightforward approach to using the information learned by the model is to provide (partial) solutions to a solver, warm-starting the optimization.
-For example, the SCIP solver~\cite{bestuzheva_scip_2021} accepts complete and partial solutions to the problem, which are used to guide the inner heuristics during the optimization process.
+For example, the SCIP solver~\citep{bestuzheva_scip_2021} accepts complete and partial solutions to the problem, which are used to guide the inner heuristics during the optimization process.
 We use the output of the model to determine which variables will compose the partial solution provided to the solver based on the \emph{confidence} of the model's prediction.
-In other words, the closer the model's probability output is to the extreme values (0 or 1), the more confident it is of that assignment.
+In other words, we warm-start the solver with partial solutions built using only the assignments for variables for which the model predicts values closest to 0 or 1.